Tax advantages of qualified charitable distributions

 In addition, the contribution must be made directly from the IRA to the charity; it cannot be withdrawn and deposited in a personal account for any amount of time.

-The distribution must be made after the IRA owner reaches age 70½, and the amount cannot exceed $100,000 per year.
-It’s worth noting that QCDs can be made before you’re required to take an RMD.
+The distribution must be made after the IRA owner reaches age 70½, and the amount cannot exceed $105,000 per year (with the potential to be adjusted up each year with inflation).
+It’s worth noting that QCDs can be made before you’re required to take an required minimum distribution (RMD).

-Charitable distributions from an IRA can provide taxpayers with a number of tax advantages.
+Charitable distributions from an IRA can provide taxpayers with several tax advantages.
 One of the major advantages is that it is an above-the-line deduction that can help reduce your adjusted gross income (AGI).
 You don’t pay income taxes on the distribution, and the AGI reduction can help you qualify for other valuable tax breaks.

 For example, if your AGI is below a certain threshold, you may be eligible for a reduced tax rate on long-term capital gains.
 It can also lower the threshold for deducting medical expenses (which are only deductible if they exceed 7.5% of your AGI).